John Ehara, ’78

 Nobuyoshi John Ehara cofounded Unison Capital in 1998.
 Unison Capital, a pioneer in the private equity business in Japan, is among the nation’s leading firms today.
 Ehara has spearheaded the firm since its inception, building its team and operations.

 Ehara was instrumental in establishing the Private Equity Association of Japan.
-Mr. Ehara served as its first chairman from 2005 to 2007, and again from 2013 until 2015.
+He served as its first chairman from 2005 to 2007, and again from 2013 until 2015.

-Mr. Ehara holds a B.S. in Architecture and a B.S. in Civil Engineering from the Massachusetts Institute of Technology and an M.B.A. from the University of Chicago Graduate School of Business.
+He holds bachelor's of science degrees in architecture and in civil engineering from the Massachusetts Institute of Technology and an MBA from the University of Chicago Booth School of Business.